 No needles or anesthesia are used.
 A non-invasive applicator draws the fat tissue into a vacuum cup and delivers controlled cooling for one hour using two cooling panels, the company says in a PowerPoint presentation.
 The procedure causes lipids inside the fat cells to crystallize, triggering cell death.
 Afterward, the body slowly eliminates these dead cells through the lymphatic system.

 Each treatment lasts about an hour with relatively little discomfort, says Dr. Jonathan Jacobs of Associates in Plastic Surgery in Norfolk.
 So far, Associates in Plastic Surgery has treated 80 percent women, 20 percent men ages 22 to 62, Jacobs says.

-“Men like the idea of avoiding surgery,” says Hugo, whose practice has treated 10–20 percent men.
+“Men like the idea of avoiding surgery,” says Hugo, whose practice has treated men 10–20 percent of the time.
 “It’s also appealing to men because there’s no down time.”

 Patients can go back to work, exercise and otherwise resume normal activity immediately, the company says.

 The procedure is best suited for the belly bulge, hip bulge and the so-called bra roll in back, Hugo says.
 Patients with body mass indexes around 30 are usually good candidates, Jacobs says.